fullstackreact/30-days-of-react/07-lifecycle.md

 }
 ```

 These are a few of the lifecycle hooks we can interact with in the React framework.
-We'll be using these a lot as we build our react apps, so it's a good idea to be familiar with them, that they exist, and how to hook into the life of a component.
+We'll be using these a lot as we build our React apps, so it's a good idea to be familiar with them, that they exist, and how to hook into the life of a component.

-We did introduce one new concept in this post which we glossed over: we added a callback on a component to be called from the child to it's parent component.
+We did introduce one new concept in this post, which we glossed over: we added a callback on a component to be called from the child to its parent component.
 In the next section, we're going to look at how to define and document the `prop` API of a component for usage when sharing a component across teams and an application in general.